 “Offshoring” – the practice of U.S. companies sending PII of American consumers to foreign countries with cheaper production and labor costs to increase profits – can have negative side effects for both employers and consumers.
 Once PII goes offshore, it is beyond the protections if U.S. privacy laws.
 An American who is the victim of identity theft as a result of offshoring cannot as a practical matter call foreign Police Departments and expect help.
 Regardless of whether the information remains on the servers of the U.S. firm and is accessed abroad, or whether the foreign workers are technically on the payroll of the U.S. firm or a subsidiary, the problem is that a worker outside of the U.S. has access to PII.

 To alert U.S.-based employers and job seekers about the potential dangers caused by background check firms “offshoring” PII to foreign countries, Employment Screening Resources® (ESR) is offering a complimentary whitepaper on the subject titled ‘The Dangers of Offshoring Personally Identifiable Information (PII) Outside of United States’ that details the hazards of sending PII to counties well beyond the reach of U.S. privacy and identity theft laws.
-The complimentary whitepaper is available at http://www.esrcheck.com/Stay-Updated/Download/.
-For more information about Employment Screening Resources® (ESR), visit http://www.esrcheck.com, call Toll Free 888.999.4474, or email email@example.com.
+The complimentary whitepaper is available at https://www.esrcheck.com/Stay-Updated/Download/.
+For more information about Employment Screening Resources® (ESR), visit https://www.esrcheck.com, call Toll Free 888.999.4474, or email [email protected].

 About Employment Screening Resources® (ESR):